Uniform models and short curves for random 3-manifolds: The proof of Theorems 1 and 2

-Any subsegment of the middle piece automatically satisfies property (ii).
+Any subsegment of the middle piece automatically satisfies property (iii).

-Property (i) follows, instead, from ergodic properties of the random walk, see below for discussion and references.
+Properties (i) and (ii) follow, instead, from ergodic properties of the random walk, see below for discussion and references.
 In particular, we will use that for any pseudo-Anosov $\phi$, the segment $[o,f_no]$ often fellow travels a translate of the axis $l_\phi$ of the pseudo-Anosov.
 Therefore, we just have to make sure that the two needed long fellow travelings happen on the subsegment that projects to the middle piece of $\Upsilon[o,f_no]$.

 We will deduce this combining the aforementioned ergodic properties of random walks with work of Maher \cite{Maher:Heegaard} who proved that, with asymptotic probability 1, the distance between $\mc{D}$ and $f_n\mc{D}$ increases linearly and up to a sublinear error is the distance between the endpoints $\delta$ and $f_n\delta$.
-Hence, the middle piece in the above description, takes up almost all of $\Upsilon[o,f_no]$.
+Hence, the middle piece in the above description takes up almost all of $\Upsilon[o,f_no]$.